Accelergy-Project/accelergy-mcpat-plug-in/README.md

 - Install [Accelergy framework](https://github.com/nelliewu95/accelergy)
 - Download and build [McPat 1.3](https://github.com/HewlettPackard/mcpat)

+The McPAT executable directory can either be located in the plugin directory or on the PATH environment variable.

 ## Use the plug-in
 - Clone the repo by ```git clone https://github.com/Accelergy-Project/accelergy-mcpat-plug-in.git```
 - To set the relative accuracy of your McPat plug-in